foxbits/ytm-to-statsfm/README.md

 This is a wrapper around the previous steps, intended to be used as an all-in-one script (easier to use).

 **Note**: It is important to know that this script does not process the songs that end up with errors when interpreting / transforming the listening history.
-It will generate the detailed `.error` files as described in the previous chapters, inform about them during the process and at the end and will log them to `output\\logs.txt`.
-To reprocess the error files (it requires manual intervention in editing the JSONs most of the times), the steps from the previous chapter must be used individually.
+It will generate the detailed `.error` files in the `output\\errors` directory, as described in the previous chapters, inform you about them during the process and, at the end, will log them to `output\\logs.txt`.
+To reprocess the error files (it requires manual intervention in editing the JSONs most of the times, see the Caveats chapter), the steps from the previous chapter must be used individually (or this script by making use of the --skip parameters)

+**Note**: all the scripts will output informational logs to both screen and to the file `output/logs.txt`.

 How to use:
 1. Run `python converter-aio.py --file watch-history.json`
-   1. You can use `--ignore-videos` if you want to ignore the music videos found in the YouTube Music history (as specified in the individual steps and in [Caveats / Troubleshooting]((#4-caveats--troubleshooting))), as YouTube videos are ignored by default
+   1. You can use `--ignore-videos` if you want to ignore the music videos found in the YouTube Music history (as specified in the individual steps and in [Caveats / Troubleshooting]((#4-caveats--troubleshooting))); YouTube videos are ignored by default
    2. You can use `--skip-**` instructions to skip certain steps of the process (simulate individual steps or only run from a certain step forward):
       1. `--skip-sanitize` - skip first step (history sanitization)
       2. `--skip-convert` - skip second step (conversion of history to spotify file format)
       3. `--skip-enrich` - skip third step (data enrichment from Spotify API)
       4. `--skip-report` - skips the final step (manual score matching - export & import)
+      5. `--use-pause` - if you want the script to pause and wait for user input after every major step
 2. Follow the instruction on screen
    1. any errors will stop the process and it needs to be started again
    2. at some points there will be instructions on screen which require manual intervention
+   3. to understand how to fill in the CSV from the last step, see [2.4 Matched track score analysis](#24-matched-track-score-analysis)
 3. At the end, a small report will be printed to the screen (the full log trail can be also found inside `output\\logs.txt`), the main points are:
    1. the *successfully converted files* - these can be used ✅
    2. the *error files* - these are errors and need to be verified, manually edited and re-processed from the failed step:
       1. `<your-file>.errors.json` => failed at **sanitize** step
       2. `<your-file>.[songs|videos].spotify.rich.errors.json` => failed at **enrich** step
-      2. `<your-file>.[songs|videos].spotify.rich.doubt.invalid.json` => marked as not matched at **score analysis** step
+      3. `<your-file>.[songs|videos].spotify.rich.doubt.invalid.json` => marked as not matched at **score analysis** step
+      4. See Caveats below to understand how to reprocess errors